Zakariabs/medialab_booking_system/README.md

 - **Responsive Design**: Ensuring the application looks great on both desktop and mobile devices.
 - **SEO Optimization**: Leveraging Next.js's capabilities for improved search engine visibility.
 - **Dynamic Routing**: Creating clean and user-friendly URLs with Next.js's file-system-based routing.
-- **API Integration**: Connecting to various APIs for dynamic content.
+- **API Integration**: Connecting to various SUPABASE API for dynamic content.
 - **Performance Optimization**: Implementing best practices to ensure fast loading times.
 - **State Management**: Using React's Context API or other state management libraries to handle application state.
 - **Accessibility**: Ensuring the application is accessible to as many users as possible.